ipolychr/content-mlops/docs/evidently_ai.md

 ### How

-Evidently AI offers robust tools for evaluating and monitoring classification models, ideal for music genre classification tasks.
+Evidently AI offers robust tools for evaluating and monitoring classification models, ideal for ser tasks.
 Its pre-built Reports and Test Suites enable comprehensive analysis, whether in binary or multi-class scenarios.
 Users can continuously monitor model performance in real-world production, scheduling regular test suite runs to compare against predefined expectations and using visual reports for stakeholder communication.
 The test suite facilitates proactive model retraining by detecting declines in quality, ensuring model accuracy over time.
 Visual reports help identify areas for improvement, analyzing error-prone segments and refining model performance iteratively.
 Evidently AI simplifies result analysis across different stages, from training to A/B testing and deployment.
-To implement Evidently AI for music genre classification, begin by ensuring you have already established the training pipeline for your classification model.
+To implement Evidently AI for Speech Emotion Recognition, begin by ensuring you have already established the training pipeline for your classification model.
 Once this is in place, integrate Evidently AI into your project by installing the library using pip install evidently.
 Import the necessary modules and functions from Evidently to access its reporting and testing functionalities within your Python script.
 Utilize Evidently AI's pre-built Classification